faceleg/pagesofinterest.net/_posts/2024-06-27-what-is-a-resource.md

 ## Final point on abstractions in corporates

 Everything is numbers.
-[Hema Patel](https://www.linkedin.com/in/hema-patel-3271b334) once taught me that if one cannot summarize a problem in numbers, one doesn't understand the problem.
+[Hema Patel](https://www.linkedin.com/in/hema-patel-3271b334) once taught me that if one cannot summarise a problem in numbers, one doesn't understand the problem.

 {% picture jpt-webp "/images/what-is-a-resource-1.webp" --alt {{ What is a Resource }} --picture class="post-inline-image-left" %}